 Michele Pearce was acting general counsel for the Army, leaving in January 2021.
-According to her official Army profile, in that role, she advised senior department officials, including the Army Secretary, on acquisition and contracting practices, implementation of AI and hypersonics systems, and reforming ethics, diversity, and inclusion programs.
+According to her Covington profile, in that role, she advised senior department officials, including the Army Secretary, on acquisition and contracting practices, implementation of AI and hypersonics systems, and reforming ethics, diversity, and inclusion programs.

 Prior to this role, Pearce was deputy general counsel for legislation at the Department of Defense, providing legal advice to senior defense officials on congressional and executive matters while acting as the “primary point of contact on such matters with the White House Office of Management and Budget and the White House Counsel's Office.”
 She also worked on Capitol Hill for Senator Susan Collins (R-ME) and the subcommittees on Military Personnel, Readiness, and Oversight and Investigations.